quekicruz/reading-notes/README.md

 ![Q profile pic](

 *My name is Quentin Napu Ueki Cruz, I also go by Q. I am a Guam native that moved to Washington to pursue a degree in Kinesiology which I accomplished in 2019 but due to recent circumstances I have decided to do a complete career change.
 My interest in coding/software engineering started with the help of one my roommates and it was then solidified after I took the 101 course designed by Code Fellows.
-It is now my dream to become a full stack developer to assist in the healthcare industry.*
+It is now my dream to become a full stack developer to assist in the healthcare and fitness industry.*

 ### Here are 3 daily reminders that I use for myself to stay in a growth mindset state of mind